Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 It isn’t brunch without a short stack of pancakes!
-Almond milk pancakes are quick and simple, with just a handful of ingredients and no buttermilk.
-These fluffy pancakes disappear quickly!
-Gluten-free & vegan option!
+Homemade almond milk pancakes are quick and simple, with just a handful of ingredients and no buttermilk.
+These dairy-free, fluffy pancakes disappear quickly and are great for the entire family!
+Gluten-free and vegan options included too!

 Latest Recipe Video!